cameronmclean/hyperPatterns/API-resources.md

 /contributors							GET - return list of authors

-/prototype								GET - return a list of all protopatterns
+/prototype								GET - return a list of all protopatterns (most recent)

 /prototype/:num							GET - return latest version of prototype

 /prototype/:num							POST - save new doc with revision+1

+/publish 								POST - push prototype to stable linked-data form

 /publish 								POST - accepts a doctype: protopattern JSON - splits and wrangles, persists to db as final docs - now .